alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 ## Last words

-I am glad to took the chance to work with Rocket League replay data as it proved to be a very useful exercise for me to learn the ins and outs of building predictive models.
+I am glad to have taken the chance to have worked with Rocket League replay data as it proved to be a very useful exercise for me to learn the ins and outs of building predictive models.
 It was funny that we were playing our Rocket League matches and then rushing the data into our Docker container to generate stats.
 Arguably, checking our xG results and discussing over them with the help of data was more fun than playing the game :)